 - Brush the teeth

-- Do oil pulling
+- Pull oil

 - Gently massage the gums

-Which Oil Is Best For Oil Pulling?
+Which Is The Best Oil for Oil Pulling?

 Note: It is essential to use food-grade, possibly organic and cold-pressed oils without any additives such as preservatives to reap the maximum benefit.